franziss/querytograph/README.md

 ## Contributing
 Contributions are welcome!
-Please contact me at franziss@gmail.com This is still a hack over my weekend and I am sure there are bounds to have bugs... sorry.. =)
+Please contact me at franziss@gmail.com This was a hack over my weekend and I am sure there are bounds to have bugs... sorry.. =)

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.